News + Articles

 Disadvantages

-If the surrounding teeth aren’t strong enough or you’re missing too many teeth in a row, a bridge might not be the best fit.
+Not Ideal for Every Case: If the surrounding teeth are not strong enough or you’re missing too many teeth in a row, a dental bridge might not be the most stable solution.

 Bridge Alternatives: Which Is Right for You?